ansible/ansible-runner/docs/python_interface.rst

 *Version added: 2.2*

-This function will execute the ``ansible-doc`` command to return the list of installed roles.
+This function will execute the ``ansible-doc`` command to return the list of installed roles that have an argument specification defined.
 This data can be fetched from either the local environment or from within a container image based on the parameters passed.
 It will run in the foreground and return a tuple of output and error response when finished.
 Successful output will be in JSON format as returned from ``ansible-doc``.

 ``get_role_argspec()`` helper function
 --------------------------------------